mendix/docs/content/en/docs/developerportal/deploy/general/licensing-apps-outside-mxcloud.md

 url: /developerportal/deploy/licensing-apps-outside-mxcloud/
 weight: 5
 description: "How to apply licenses to apps which are outside Mendix Cloud"
-tags: ["App", "Developer Portal", "License", "Subscription Secret", "Upgrade", "SAP", "Siemens MindSphere"]
+tags: ["App", "Developer Portal", "License", "Subscription Secret", "Upgrade", "SAP", "MindSphere", "Insights Hub"]
 #To update these screenshots, you can log in with credentials detailed in How to Update Screenshots Using Team Apps.
 #NB have left out AWS and Azure Marketplace offerings for now, pending further research.
 ---